-So let's pick it up the Black Dome Method on Step 5.
+So let’s pick it up the Black Dome Method in Step 5.

-Instead of placing a lid upside down on the top of the seed, take the watering tray and place it upside down on top of the planting tray.
+Instead of placing a lid upside down on the top of the seed, place the watering tray upside down on the planting tray.

 The shallow tray is just fine to catch a bit of soil and maybe a drop or two of water.
 By the time we need to bottom water, the dome won’t be required, and the Home Microgreens Black Out Dome turns back into the Home Microgreens Watering Tray.

-Step 6 is the same; allow the seeds germinate for at least 48-hours.
-Don't remove the dome, let it to retain any moisture that my evaporate from the soil.
+Step 6 is the same; allow the seeds to germinate for 48 hours.
+Please don’t remove the dome; let it retain any moisture that may evaporate from the soil.

 On Day 2, take a look at the amaranth seeds.
-You should see a few of them starting to germinate, and maybe a few growing.
-Amaranth seeds don't germinate at the same time.
+You should see a few of them germinating and maybe a few growing.
+Amaranth seeds don’t germinate at the same time.
 Many lag behind.

 However, don’t let too much moisture escape.